Shahidul Zahir: In popular culture

-Zahir's stories and novels have been adapted into films, television drama and theatre productions.
+Zahir's stories and novels have been adapted into films, television dramas, and theatre productions.
 In 2002, Ashik Mostafa made a film titled Phulkumar, which was based on Zahir's 1993 story "Ei Somoy".
 From the same story, Iqbal Khorshed has made a play.
 The story was published in 1999 in the compilation of Dumur-kheko Manush O Annanya Galpo.
-Token Thakur is making a film with the same title based on his 1995 phycological story "Kanta".
-Shuvra Goswami directed a short film of the same title, starring Deepak Sumon and Moushumi Hamid, based on Zahir's first story Bhalobasha written in 1974, published in the 1985 edition of Parapar.
+Token Thakur is making a film with the same title based on his 1995 physiological story "Kanta".
+Shuvra Goswami directed a short film of the same title, starring Deepak Sumon and Moushumi Hamid, based on Zahir's first story, Bhalobasha, written in 1974, published in the 1985 edition of Parapar.

 His short story "Choturtha Matra" was the basis of an award-winning video film by Nurul Alam Atique.
-Atique also made a television drama based on the story Kothay Pabo Tarey in the same title in 2009.
+Atique also made a television drama based on the story Kothay Pabo Tarey with the same title in 2009.

 Desh Natyadal has also produced a play called "Janme Janmantar" based on his 1992 story "Kathurey O Darkak".
 Theater group Arshinagar has also produced a play directed by Reza Arif based on his 1995 novel Se Ratey Purnima Chilo.